suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 call_indirect (param i32) (result i32)
 ```

 Bingo!
-This tells us that an indirect call
+This tells us that our fake C functoin is precisely
-is dispatched on our fake C function.
+dispatching a WASM indirect call.

 At this point, the puzzle is complete :)